Skip to main content

 Who takes SATs?

-The first time is in Key Stage 1, when they will have tests in Year 2, at the end of infants (aged 7).
-They are tested in maths and English (reading and spelling, punctuation and grammar).
-Teachers generally try to keep the testing procedure informal – the papers are not strictly timed, and are usually taken in a normal classroom situation to keep the pressure off children.
+The first time your child is exposed to SATs could be in Key Stage 1, in Year 2, at the end of infants (aged 7).
+These are optional SATs and schools may not administer them.
+But if they do, your child will be tested in maths and English (reading and spelling, punctuation and grammar).
+Teachers will generally try to keep the testing procedure informal – the papers are not strictly timed, and are usually taken in a normal classroom situation to keep the pressure off children.

 In Years 3, 4 and 5 some schools test end-of-year progress by using tests known as optional SATs.
 The results won't be nationally recorded, but optional SATs help teachers assess children's progress and are used to help children get used to working in exam conditions.

-The next time your child will take SATs will be in Key Stage 2 in Year 6, aged 11.
-More formal than Key Stage 1, these written tests (in English, maths and sometimes science) are 45 minutes long and can be quite daunting for this age group.
+Your child will take compulsory SATs in Key Stage 2 in Year 6, aged 11.
+These more formal, written tests (in English and maths) are 45 minutes long and can be quite daunting for this age group.
 The papers are sent away for marking and the results are known before children leave primary school in July.

 What are SATs for?